 Think in terms of what it is that you desire to become in life.
 To learn Taoism is to learn about yourself.

-I will use language from many religions and philosophies because being human, those are references we have in our life to use.
-As a Taoist Teacher I never limit myself, instead as a Taoist I show the potential of being human and then go beyond that statement.
+I will use language from many religions and philosophies because being human; those are references we have in our life to use.
+As a Taoist Teacher, I never limit myself to only one set of writings or traditions.
+Instead, the practice is to show the potential of being human from everything humanity has created and if required continue the process of creation.

 To learn Taoism is to explore your potential as a human being.